studam/Web-Scrapping-Mongo/README.md

-# Web Scraping Homework - Mission to Mars
+# Web Scraping Challenge - Mission to Mars

 ![mission_to_mars](Images/mission_to_mars.png)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this challenge, I will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

 ### Before You Begin